Tesla Windshield Wiper Replacement Guide (2026): All Models, Sizes & Service Mode

 - Slide the blade upward onto the arm until you hear/feel a click

-- Verify it's secure by gently tugging on the blade β it shouldn't move
+- Verify it is secure by gently tugging on the blade — it should not move

 - Gently lower the arm back toward the windshield